2024 FIFA Series: Egypt (ACUD Cup)

 The FIFA Series: Egypt, also known as the ACUD International Football Cup, took place in Cairo and the New Administrative Capital on 22, 23 and 26 March 2024, and involved the hosts Egypt (CAF), Croatia (UEFA), New Zealand (OFC) and Tunisia (CAF).

 The tournament was originally not part of the FIFA Series, but a separate cup event called the Winsunited Cup (W Cup).
 It was scheduled to be played in Abu Dhabi, United Arab Emirates.
 However, due to sponsorship issues, on 14 March 2024 the tournament was moved to Egypt, and became part of the FIFA Series.

-Croatia won the tournament following a 4–2 victory over the hosts Egypt in the final.
+Croatia won the tournament following a 4–2 victory over the hosts Egypt in the final championship match.